COVID-19 UPDATE FOR MAY 2020:

 Filing Your License

 You will file your completed license signed by your officiant with the Chatham County Probate Court in person or via mail using a self-addressed stamped envelope.
 The court will send you back your official marriage certificate.
-I can also file your paperwork for you.
+I can also file your paperwork for you if you are purchasing a Ceremony Only or Ceremony + Photography Package..

 You can also use US Marriage Laws to find links to county marriage license rules and application processes across the country.